Skip to main content

 Spore-based probiotics are *Bacillus* species in their dormant spore form, which survives stomach acid and germinates in the small intestine.
 They are useful in SIBO, after a course of antibiotics, and in patients with bloating from traditional probiotics.
 They behave more like ecosystem managers than colonists.

 Probiotics are the live microbes themselves.
 Prebiotics are fibers and nutrients that feed your existing gut bacteria.
 Postbiotics are the helpful compounds (short-chain fatty acids and other metabolites) that bacteria produce when they ferment those fibers.
-A complete strategy usually layers all three.
+A complete strategy usually layers all 3.

 Probiotics are not a meaningful weight loss tool on their own.
 Some strains (such as *Lactobacillus gasseri*) show small effects on body fat in studies, but the magnitude is modest.
 For sustainable body composition changes, food quality, protein intake, sleep, and movement always do more than any probiotic.

-Probiotics can influence mood and anxiety in some patients through the gut-brain axis (the two-way communication between gut and nervous system).
+Probiotics can influence mood and anxiety in some patients through the gut-brain axis (the 2-way communication between gut and nervous system).
 Specific strains like *Lactobacillus helveticus R0052* and *Bifidobacterium longum R0175* have small clinical signals.
 The effect is real but usually subtle, and works best alongside sleep, stress, and nutrition work.

-*Visbiome* is a high-CFU, multi-strain product with strong data in IBD and pouchitis. *Culturelle* is built around *Lactobacillus rhamnosus GG* for general immune and pediatric use. *Seed* is a synbiotic (probiotic plus prebiotic) with a focus on gut and skin. *Florastor* is *Saccharomyces boulardii* for antibiotic and travel use.
+*Visbiome* is a high-CFU, multi-strain product with strong data in IBD and pouchitis. *Culturelle* is built around *Lactobacillus rhamnosus GG* for general immune and skin use. *Seed* is a synbiotic (probiotic plus prebiotic) with a focus on gut and skin. *Florastor* is *Saccharomyces boulardii* for antibiotic and travel use.
 Each has a different best-fit patient.

 Probiotics interact less with medications than herbal supplements do, but specific interactions exist. *Saccharomyces boulardii* should be used cautiously with antifungals.
 High-dose probiotics can theoretically affect immunosuppressant patients.
 Always review your full medication list before adding a probiotic.

-Philly's traditional primary care system, like most of the country, leans heavily on antibiotics for upper respiratory and ear issues that often clear on their own.
+Phillys traditional primary care system, like most of the country, leans heavily on antibiotics for upper respiratory and ear issues that often clear on their own.
 Repeated, sometimes unnecessary, antibiotic courses are one of the strongest disrupters of microbiome diversity.
 Pairing necessary antibiotics with *S. boulardii* and a fiber-rich diet is one of the easiest local wins for gut health.

 You should consider stool testing when you have ongoing GI symptoms that do not respond to a thoughtful probiotic and dietary plan after 8 to 12 weeks.
 We use targeted stool panels to look for specific pathogens, dysbiosis patterns, or inflammatory markers.
 The results often change which strains we choose, or whether probiotics are even the right tool.